 - (1) For purposes of this regulation "long distance travel" is a trip of 200 km or more.

 - (2) The Cabinet member responsible for transport must, after consultation with the Cabinet members responsible for cooperative governance and traditional affairs, health, police, trade, industry and competition, and justice and correctional services, issue directions for the resumption of different modes of public transport to cater for the gradual return to work of people, in respect of-

 - (a) domestic air travel;

 - (b) rail, bus services, taxi services;

-- (c) e-hailing services; and
+- (c) e-hailing services;

-- (d) private vehicles.
+- (d) private vehicles; and

+- (e) passenger ships, including cruise ships.